Osteogenesis Imperfecta Treatment & Management

 IV pamidronate is effective in babies and can be used to relieve pain in severe cases.
-Good evidence suggests that bisphosphonate therapy may significantly improve the natural history of type III and type IV disease, particularly by decreasing the rate of fracture, increasing bone mineral density, decreasing bone pain, and significantly increasing height (especially with prolonged cyclic therapy up to 4 years).
+Good evidence suggests that bisphosphonate therapy may significantly improve the natural history of type III and type IV disease, particularly by decreasing the rate of fracture, increasing BMD, decreasing bone pain, and significantly increasing height (especially with prolonged cyclic therapy up to 4 years).
 In some cases, crumpled femurs and flattened vertebrae may assume more normal shapes and cortical thickness.

 Adverse effects of pamidronate include an acute febrile reaction, mild hypocalcemia, leukopenia, a transient increase in bone pain, and scleritis with or without anterior uveitis.
 With milder forms of OI, the indications for bisphosphonate therapy have yet to be evaluated.

 Other bisphosphonates, such as risedronate, alendronate, and zoledronic acid, are also being assessed.
 Alendronate was found to decrease predicted material properties and to have detrimental effects on osteoblasts and bone formation in mice with OI.
 A study from China found that long-term (3 years) alendronate therapy significantly lowered the incidence of fractures, increased BMD in the lumbar spine and femoral neck, and reduced bone turnover biomarkers in children and adolescents with OI.
 Risedronate may have some effect in reducing fractures in patients with OI.